Things To Do

 100 Grand Ave #111, Oakland, CA 94612

-Voted for Best Seafood in the East Bay, Chef Nelson German has made alaMar a staple in the community for over six years with mouthwatering seafood boils submerged in his signature sauces.
-Don’t miss out on the garlic noodles and his famous braised oxtail rice bowl derived from his mother’s recipe.
+Voted Best Seafood in the East Bay, Chef Nelson German has made alaMar a staple in the community for over six years with mouthwatering seafood boils submerged in his signature sauces.
 You’ll get a taste of his Latin Caribbean roots and the Pan African influence in the many colorful dishes offered.
+Don’t miss out on their signature Spicy Mango Margarita and the Top Chef-featured Stuffed Masa dish to start.

 14. Geoffrey’s Inner Circle